Chia-Network/chia-blockchain-gui/README.md

 ## Git workflow

 - Git branch from "**main**"
-- For Chia employees: **prefix your branch with your name**, like this: `yourName/what-it-the-code-about`.
-This helps with old branches cleanup.
+- For Chia employees: **prefix your branch with your name**, like this: `yourName/what-is-the-code-about`.
+This helps when cleaning up old branches.
 - All commits must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Git commit messages